CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Inmon focus/README.md

-# Data warehouse
+# Data warehouse based in Inmon focus

 ======================================

 ## Purpose
-Contain all concepts, best practices, patterns, architectures and concepts about data warehouse i learned.
+Contain all concepts, best practices, patterns, architectures and concepts about data warehouse i learned based in Inmon focus.

 ## Index of readme